Table of Contents

 - Depolarization through sodium influx

-The electromechanical coupling describes the transformation of an incoming electrical signal (in the form of the action potential) into a mechanical contraction of the cardiac muscle.
-It is similar to the electromechanical coupling in the skeletal muscle, but they differ fundamentally on one key point:
+Electromechanical coupling describes the transformation of an incoming electrical signal (in the form of an action potential) into a mechanical contraction of the cardiac muscle.
+It is similar to the electromechanical coupling in the skeletal muscle but differs fundamentally in one key point.

-In the cells of the cardiac muscle, calcium efflux from the sarcoplasmic reticulum is responsible for the intracellular increase in calcium, which is necessary for the contraction of the cardiac muscle.
-In comparison, in the skeletal muscle, a mechanically coupled receptor in the cell membrane (DHPR: dihydropyridine receptor) causes the increase of the calcium levels in the interior of the cells during depolarization.
+In cardiac muscle cells, calcium efflux from the sarcoplasmic reticulum is responsible for the intracellular increase in calcium, which is necessary for the contraction of the cardiac muscle.
+In comparison, in the skeletal muscle, a mechanically coupled receptor (dihydropyridine receptor) in the cell membrane causes an increase in intracellular calcium during depolarization.

 Hyperkalemia and Hypokalemia

-Knowing about the influence of the electrolyte concentration in the blood on the heart rhythm is essential not only for an examination but also for clinical practice.
-The concentration of potassium in and around the cardiac muscle affects the conductivity of the potassium channels and hence the excitation in the cardiac muscle.
+Understanding the influence of the electrolyte concentration of blood on heart rhythm is essential not only for an examination but also in clinical practice.
+The concentration of K+ in and around the cardiac muscle affects the conductivity of the potassium ion channels and, therefore, the excitation of the cardiac muscle.

-An elevated potassium level (hyperkalemia, above 5.0 mmol/L) can lead to the reduced excitability of the working myocardium, cardiac arrhythmia and, in the worst case scenario, cardiac arrest.
-Potassium deficiency (hypokalemia, below 3.6 mmol/L) also leads to cardiac arrhythmia but in a ‘more active’ way: symptoms include ventricular extrasystoles and ventricular fibrillation.
+Elevated potassium levels (hyperkalemia, > 5.0 mmol/L) can lead to the reduced excitability of the working myocardium, cause cardiac arrhythmia, and may even lead to cardiac arrest.
+Potassium deficiency (hypokalemia, < 3.6 mmol/L) also leads to cardiac arrhythmia but in a ‘more active’ manner; the symptoms include ventricular extrasystoles and ventricular fibrillation.

-Using electrodes, ECG can record electric fields on the skin surface of the body.
-They are created by the transfer of charges during the spread of electrical excitation in the heart and are represented in the ECG by the differences in potential.
-The ECG waves only provide information about the spread of excitation and involution in the myocardium (but not about its mechanical activity).
+An electrocardiograph records electric fields on the surface of the skin.
+Electric fields are created by the transfer of charges during the electrical activity in the heart and are represented in the ECG by the differences in potential.
+The ECG only provides information about the electrical activity and involution in the myocardium and not about its mechanical activity.

 The mathematical vector that describes the strength and direction of the electric field points from the excited to the unexcited cells.

 According to Einthoven, the limb leads are bipolar.

 According to Goldberger, the limb leads are unipolar.
-With the help of an operational amplifier circuit, two electrodes are connected to an indifferent electrode at a high resistance level.
+With the help of an operational amplifier circuit, two electrodes are connected to an indifferent electrode at a high level of resistance.